united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 UMH, you can easily connect to an OPC UA server, define the nodes you want to stream, and send the data to the Unified Namespace.

+Additionally, Benthos has proven more reliable than other tools, like Node-RED, when it comes to handling large amounts of data.

 ## What can I do with it?

 Benthos UMH offers some benefits over mainline Benthos, including: